PatrickMcGrath29/thegoodland/content/posts/2024-06-24-life-in-christ.md

 slugFields:
   - createdDate
   - title
+uuid: lg0zpz_jlo
 title: Life in Christ
+isBlogPost: true
 author: A. J. Gordon
+summary: As we learn in our daily lives to 'fix our eyes on Jesus, the author and perfecter of our faith', and as our hearts fill with fervent contemplation of the person and character of Christ, His image gradually becomes reproduced in our lives.
 slug: 2024-06-24-life-in-christ
-uuid: lg0zpz_jlo
-isBlogPost: true
 featuredImage: /uploads/xuan-nguyen-cal8lqubhro-unsplash.jpg
 createdDate: 2024-06-24
 ---